SimL85/testautomation-03-grupp01/README.md

 1. Consistency in naming files, functions / methods, variables.
 Use descriptive names and comment as needed.
 2. Use Page Objects design pattern
 3. Explain your code as kindly as possible.
-4. DON'T RUIN MY PRECIUOS CODE!
+4. DON'T RUIN MY PRECIOUS CODE!
 ---------------------------------------------------------------------------------------------------------------------

                                                   Conduct